Azure/azure-sdk-for-js/documentation/writing_tests.md

 We use Rollup to take the result of the TypeScript compiler and carefully bundle it differently depending on the target platform (NodeJS or the browsers) with:

-- The source maps available from out compiled TypeScript and our dependencies.
+- The source maps available from our compiled TypeScript and our dependencies.
 - Without specific sections of code that exist only for a specific platform.
-- To transform the necessary dependencies from our node_modules, from CommonJS to ES6.
+- To transform the necessary dependencies from our `node_modules`, from CommonJS to ES6.
 - With a banner including Microsoft's copyright at the top of the generated file.
 - With the consideration necessary to output a working JavaScript file compatible with browsers.
-- With special settings necessary to run our tests in the browser.
+- With special settings necessary to run our tests in the browsers.

 If you want to learn more about Rollup, you can read the Rollup guide at: https://rollupjs.org/guide/en/

 #### Rollup in our dependencies

 Since we're using [Rush](https://rushjs.io/), we're forced to use the same version of our packages in each one of the projects inside of this repository.
-If you want to add `chai` as a dev dependency to a new project inside of this repository, first make sure you are in the root folder of that project, then you can run the following command:
+If you want to add `chai` as a dev dependency to a new project, once you're at the root of this new project, you can run the following command:

 ```
 rush add --dev -p rollup
 ```

-To fulfill our needs, we use Rollup with some plugins.
+We use Rollup with some plugins.
 They're the following:

 - [`@rollup/plugin-commonjs`](https://www.npmjs.com/package/@rollup/plugin-commonjs):
   A Rollup plugin to convert CommonJS modules to ES6, so they can be included in a Rollup bundle.